snappr/snappr-api-docs/source/index.html.md

 ## Create New Booking

-> Example request when start_at is provided:
+> Example request when start_at, latitude and, longitude are provided:

 ```shell
 curl "https://api.snappr.co/bookings" \